gitaarik/nsapp/README.md

 NS App
 ======

-A mobile webapp for looking up the traintimes of the NS (Dutch Railways).
+A mobile webapp for looking up the departure times of the NS (Dutch Railways).

 Preview at:
 http://nsapp.televisionsmostpopularartinstructors.com/